-- 9.3 Adjacent neighbourhood plans include Bridstow, Llangarron, Ballingham, Bolstone and Hentland Group are in thee process of producing a neighbourhood plan.
+- 9.1 There are a number of potentially relevant plans and projects which may result in incombination effects with the Core Strategy across Herefordshire, these plans have been reviewed and can be found in Appendix 2 of the publication of the Herefordshire Local Plan Core Strategy Habitats Regulations Assessment (Oct 2015). - 9.2 It is seen that as this NDP does not go over and beyond the requirements set out in the Core Strategy. - 9.3 Adjacent neighbourhood plans include Bridstow, Llangarron, Ballingham, Bolstone and Hentland Group are in thee process of producing a neighbourhood plan.
 These plans have not gone over and beyond the requirements set out within the Core Strategy for their area.
-Sellack and Marstow are not doing a NDP. - 9.4 The HRA for the Core Strategy also identifies that both the Water Cycle Study for Herefordshire, which indicates the potential for planned water abstraction requirements combined with pressures on European Sites from the Core Strategy policies, and the work on the Nutrient Management Plan, to ensure the favourable conservation status of the SAC in respect of phosphate levels as soon as possible and at the latest by 2027, have both been considered as part of the in-combination assessment. - 9.5 It is unlikely that the Peterstow Neighbourhood Plan will have any in-combination effects with any plans from neighbouring parish councils as the level of growth proposed is the same as that proposed for the Golden Housing Market Area in the Herefordshire Core Strategy.
+Sellack and Marstow are not doing a NDP. - 9.4 The HRA for the Core Strategy also identifies that both the Water Cycle Study for Herefordshire, which indicates the potential for planned water abstraction requirements combined with pressures on European Sites from the Core Strategy policies, and the work on the Nutrient Management Plan, to ensure the favourable conservation status of the SAC in respect of phosphate levels as soon as possible and at the latest by 2027, have both been considered as part of the in-combination assessment. - 9.5 It is unlikely that the Peterstow Neighbourhood Plan will have any in-combination effects with any plans from neighbouring parish councils as the level of growth proposed is the same as that proposed for the Ross on Wye Housing Market Area in the Herefordshire Core Strategy.